-If you have any comments or questions about the model featured in this collection, please leave a note below or email me for more information.
+If you have any comments or questions about the models featured in this collection, please leave a note below asking for more information.

-Oh, and before showing you the list, here’s something that’ll take away any risk or fear you might have about trying this out… Philips Sonicare toothbrush models come with a 90-day guarantee.
+Oh, and here’s something that’ll take away any risk or fear you might have about trying this out… Philips Sonicare toothbrush models come with a 90-day guarantee.
 If you don’t like it for any reason at all, you can return your purchase and get your cash back.

 And here’s a little disclaimer.
-Obviously, I’m not Philips – so read the terms of your purchase before clicking the order button.
+Read the terms of your purchase before clicking the order button.
 And double check to make sure the model you’ve chosen has all the features you’re looking for.
 It’s the best way to avoid disappointment.